Dr. Noie is an experienced tooth extraction dentist in Webster. When the extraction of a tooth is required:

 3) The area is stitched up and is allowed to heal

 During this time, it is important to think about a tooth replacement option.
 An extracted tooth leaves an open area in the jaw which, in time, allows the neighboring teeth to drift into the area where the tooth was extracted.
 This in turn, causes a chain reaction to all the surrounding teeth.
 Also, if you are considering placing an implant in the future, you should consider asking your dentist to place a bone graft at the time of surgery to preserve the bone width and height.

 After tooth extraction, it's important for a blood clot to form to stop the bleeding and begin the healing process.
 We ask you to bite on a gauze pad in the tooth extraction area for 30 minutes after the appointment.
 If the bleeding or oozing persists, repeat the process.
 After the blood clot forms, it is important not to dislodge the clot.
 Do not rinse vigorously, suck on straws, smoke, drink alcohol or brush teeth next to the extraction site for 72 hours.
 These activities will dislodge the clot.
 Limit vigorous exercise for the next 24 hours as this will increase blood pressure and may cause more bleeding from the extraction site.

 After the tooth is extracted you may feel some pain and experience some swelling.
 An ice pack applied to the area will keep swelling to a minimum.
-Take pain medications as prescribed by Unicare Center For Implant Dentistry.
+Take pain medications as prescribed by Unicare Center for Cosmetic & Implant Dentistry.
 The swelling will usually subside in about 48 hours.